microsoft/playwright/docs/src/running-tests-js.md

 ### Run specific tests

-To run a single test file pass in the name of the test file that you want to run.
+To run a single test file, pass in the name of the test file that you want to run.

 ```bash
 npx playwright test landing-page.spec.ts
 ```

-To run a set of test files from different directories pass in the names of the directories that you want to run the tests in.
+To run a set of test files from different directories, pass in the names of the directories that you want to run the tests in.

 ```bash
 npx playwright test tests/todo-page/ tests/landing-page/
 ```

-To run files that have `landing` or `login` in the file name simply pass in these keywords to the CLI.
+To run files that have `landing` or `login` in the file name, simply pass in these keywords to the CLI.

 ```bash
 npx playwright test landing login
 ```

-To run a test with a specific title use the `-g` flag followed by the title of the test.
+To run a test with a specific title, use the `-g` flag followed by the title of the test.

 ```bash
 npx playwright test -g "add a todo item"